 End of Term

-**The Vermont Arts Council may also participate as a voting member.
+Michele Baily participates on behalf of the Vermont Arts Council as a voting member.

-The two non-voting members including the Department of Public Works and the Staff for the Committee designated by the City Manager.
+The two non-voting members include the Department of Public Works and the Staff for the Committee as designated by the City Manager.

 From the resolution establishing the committee:

 Artist Selection Criteria

 Artists may be recommended based on the following criteria: meeting the requirements of a request for proposals or request for qualifications; vision and concept of the artwork; warrant that the artwork is unique and an edition of one or part of a limited edition; ability for a successful likelihood of completion as proposed by the artist; qualifications as demonstrated by past work (e.g., public art that has been durable, experience with successful fabrication and installation); and representation of a broad distribution of commissions among artists.